 Perhaps you haven’t weighed up the pros and cons of blogging yet.

 Having your own blog has a TON of advantages.
-But I’m not going to lie, it also has certain disadvantages as well.
+But I’m not going to lie, it has certain disadvantages as well.

 I’ve been blogging for over 10 years.
-Two years ago, after many years in the wilderness, I finally discovered SEO and launched a profitable blog.
+Two years ago, after spending many years wandering in the organic search wilderness, I finally discovered SEO and launched a profitable blog.

 I’ll help you weigh up the pros and cons of blogging – so you can decide if it’s right for you.

 First, let’s take a look at our list of pros.

 Probably the biggest pro of blogging – the opportunity to make extra money.